All The Rules, None Of The Voting Rights: EU Lays Out Plan For Brexit Transition

 All existing EU laws and policies would still apply.
 Any new EU laws would also apply (a provision the U.K. is objecting to).
 The U.K. would still answer to some European courts.

-In short, the "status quo" would be enforced, except that the U.K. wouldn't have any say in EU decisions.
+In short, the status quo would be enforced, except that the U.K. wouldn't have any say in EU decisions.

-"The U.K must know these rules of the game and accept them in the first place," EU negotiator Michel Barnier said on Monday, according to Politico Europe.
+"The U.K. must know these rules of the game and accept them in the first place," EU negotiator Michel Barnier said on Monday, according to Politico Europe.

 The instructions for the negotiator are not a final deal, but they seem likely to stick.
 The countries in the European Union voted to approve those guidelines in just two minutes, Reuters reports.

-The British government has largely welcomed the plan, with a spokesman for Prime Minister Theresa May saying the proposal was well aligned with the British position, the wire service reports.
+The British government has largely welcomed the plan, with a spokesman for Prime Minister Theresa May saying the proposal was well-aligned with the British position, the wire service reports.
 After all, a "transition period" was requested by the British in the first place.

 Needless to say, though, fans of Brexit are not exactly pleased by the thought of giving up all power in the EU while remaining subject to all laws and limitations.